Sarah Hammond was diagnosed with Juvenile Arthritis at 18 months of age.

 Pushing through and adapting to daily pain and stiffness became the biggest part of Sarah’s life.
 There was a mixture of medications that soon lead to side effects of ulcerate and destroying of the stomach lining.
 It was at this time that she was supposed to be having her joints injected for Arthritis swelling and pain release but instead at age seven almost drowned in her own blood after uncontrollably vomiting during this fairly regular operation.

 By the age of nine she had seen more specialists than most would see in a lifetime with too many days of school missed, social activities missed out on and medication just to keep her alive.

 As she became older and changed from one medication to another she was diagnosed with medical induced Lupus.
 This meant that she was even more fatigued, restless and had more stiffness in her joints.
 To counteract this she began weight training.
-She found that the resistance was the key to removing most of the stiffness from her problem joints.
-To this day you’ll find Sarah up before the sun, unstiffening her joints in the hope for a better day with her Arthritis.
+She found that the resistance was the key to removing most of the stiffness from her problem joints, which she still continues to do.

 Gaining employment was a struggle due to the misunderstandings regarding Juvenile Arthritis all due to the lack of awareness.
 It was from this that she decided to start her own Health and Fitness Business where for many years she changed peoples lives through health and fitness.